Portuguese Romanesque architecture: Viseu Cathedral

 Cloister's entrance door, with a proto-Gothic pointed arch but still from the Romanesque period.

-Viseu Cathedral, its two towers are still Romanesque but the three-storey portal is Mannerist.

 Coimbra Cathedral

 The Old Cathedral of Coimbra (Portuguese: Sé Velha de Coimbra) was built some time after the Battle of Ourique in 1139.
 The project of this Romanesque cathedral is attributed to Master Robert, a, possibly, French architect who was directing the building of Lisbon Cathedral at that time and visited Coimbra regularly.
 The works were supervised by Master Bernard, possibly also French, who was succeeded by Master Soeiro, an architect active in other churches around the Diocese of Porto.

 From the outside, Coimbra's old cathedral looks like a fortress, with its high, crenellated walls harbouring few, narrow windows.
 This menacing appearance is explained by the belligerent times in which it was built.
 There is a tower-like structure in the middle of the western façade with a portal and a similar-looking upper window.
 Both portal and window are heavily decorated with Romanesque motifs of Mozarabic and Pre-Romanesque influences.
 The façade is reinforced by thick buttresses at the corners that compensate for the angle of the terrain (the cathedral was built on the slope of a hill).

 The interior of the cathedral has a nave with two aisles, a small transept, and an eastern apse with three chapels.
 The nave is covered by barrel vaulting and the lateral aisles by groin vaults.
 The nave has an upper storey, a spacious triforium (arched gallery), that could accommodate more mass attendants in the tribunes if needed.
 All columns of the interior have decorated capitals, mainly with vegetable motifs, but also with animals and geometric patterns.
 The windows of the lantern-tower and the big window in the west facade are the main sources of natural light of the cathedral.

 The cloister, built during the reign of Afonso II (early 13th century), is a work of the transition between Romanesque and Gothic.
 Each of the Gothic pointed arches that face the courtyard encompass two twin round arches in Romanesque style.